Only Send What You Need: Learning to Communicate Efficiently in Federated Multilingual Machine Translation: Related Work

-Recent research has begun exploring FL methods for NLP applications requiring privacy preservation~\cite{sui-etal-2021-distantly-supervised, qin-etal-2021-improving-federated, Ge2020FedNERMN,lin-etal-2022-fednlp}.
+Recent research has begun exploring FL methods for NLP applications requiring privacy preservation~\cite{Chu2022MitigatingBI,qin-etal-2021-improving-federated, Ge2020FedNERMN,lin-etal-2022-fednlp}.
 During the FL communication phase, large NLP models are exchanged, introducing a significant communication cost associated with model updates.
-To address this, \citet{MelasKyriazi2022IntrinsicGC} proposed a gradient compression methodology for language modeling, while \citet{ro-etal-2022-scaling} leveraged similarities between smaller and larger models in cross-device FL.
-The parameter selection method proposed in \citet{passban-etal-2022-training} targeting mixed-domain NMT is most relevant to our work.
-As discussed in Section~\ref{sec:intro}, they analyze how much deviation each client has from its previous round and send a fixed-portion of model's tensors during FL communication.
-However, sending a fixed amount of tensors without considering the varying deviation distribution can lead to lower translation quality by potentially removing meaningful parameters.
-To handle these challenges, we design a meta-learning-based parameter selection method that sends the client's parameters with dynamic thresholds to capture the tradeoff between communication efficiency and translation quality.
+To address this, \cite{MelasKyriazi2022IntrinsicGC} proposed a gradient compression methodology for language modeling, while \cite{ro-etal-2022-scaling} leveraged similarities between smaller and larger models in cross-device FL.
+The parameter selection method proposed in \cite{passban-etal-2022-training} targeting mixed-domain NMT is most relevant to our work.
+As discussed in Section~\ref{sec:intro}, they analyze client deviations from the previous round and send a fixed portion of model tensors during FL communication.
+However, this fixed approach may overlook meaningful parameters, reducing translation quality.
+To address this, we design a meta-learning-based parameter selection method with dynamic thresholds to balance communication efficiency and translation quality.